Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 type of ``c`` must contain the ``admin`` field as well, e.g, ``ByStr20 with contract field paused : Bool, field admin : ByStr20 end``

-Remote fetches of maps fields can be performed using in-place operations in the same way as for locally declared map fields, i.e., ``x <- & c.m[key]``, ``x <- & c.m[key1][key2]``, ``x <- & exists m[key]``, etc. As with remote fetches of map fields, the remote map
+Remote fetches of map fields can be performed using in-place operations in the same way as for locally declared map fields, i.e., ``x <- & c.m[key]``, ``x <- & c.m[key1][key2]``, ``x <- & exists m[key]``, etc. As with remote fetches of map fields, the remote map